 About Beaver Dam Farm

-The Beaver Dam Farm Sunflower Festival helps to diversify the Beaver Dam Farm dairy income.
-The farmland was purchased in 1900 and the dairy began operating in 1927.
+The Beaver Dam Farm Sunflower Festival helps to diversify the farms income.
+The farmland was purchased in 1900 and began as a dairy in 1927.
+In September of 2019 the farm sold out of the dairy industry and now runs beef cattle and has a hay and straw operation.
 The farm is still owned and operated by the family today.

 In 2016, 20 acres of black oil sunflowers were planted.
 As a result of the beautiful scenery, the fields were opened up for visitors to walk through and adore.
-Visitors also enjoyed hayrides, farm animals to pet, machinery to admire and food available.
+Visitors also enjoyed hayrides, farm animals to pet, and numerous craft and food vendors.

-Today, the festival has widely expanded and still consists of hay wagon rides, a farm animal petting area and face painting.
-Over 65 unique hand made craft and food vendors have been added, along with photo booths, and live music.
+Today, the festival has widely expanded and still consists of hay wagon rides and a farm animal petting area.
+Over 60 unique hand made craft and food vendors have been added, along with photo booths, and live music.
 There is something to do for every age!

 Once the festival is over, the crowds have diminished and the sunflowers have all dropped their heads the farm will harvest the seed and bag it into black oil sunflower birdseed.
-The Beaver Dam Farm sunflower seeds can be found in Northwest Hardware locations, Ikenberry Orchards, Rockingham Coop, The Witt Stop, The Best Place Antique Store and Brugh’s Mill.
+Beaver Dam Farm sunflower seeds can be found in Northwest Hardware locations, Ikenberry Orchards, Rockingham Coop, Brugh’s Mill Country Store and The Best Place Antique Store.